Attachment in Childhood: Foundations for Lifelong Emotional Well-being

 Implications for Social Work and Caregiving Professions

-Key areas of focus include:
+Key intervention areas include:

-• Education on attachment-focused parenting
+• Education on attachment-informed parenting

-• Early intervention programs
+• Early intervention initiatives

-• Support for at-risk families
+• Support for vulnerable families

-Professionals in these fields work to enhance caregiver-child relationships through targeted interventions.
+Professionals in these fields enhance caregiver-child relationships through targeted strategies, offering guidance on responsive caregiving and addressing barriers to secure attachment.

 Attachment Disorders and Treatment Approaches